 After a big sigh of relief following their 5-2 win over the Flyers on Wednesday night, the Maple Leafs now face their first major litmus test of the season against the Boston Bruins on Hockey Night in Canada (7 p.m.
 EST, Sportsnet).

 The Leafs picked up a much-needed pair of points in Wednesday’s game, a win with minimal stress in which their stars carried the load.
-Led by a John Tavares hat trick, the Leafs snagged a 5-2 and allowed themselves to come up for air after the pressure was mounting over their four-game losing skid.
+Led by a John Tavares hat trick, the Leafs snagged a 5-2 victory and allowed themselves to come up for air after the pressure was mounting over their four-game losing skid.
 However, they are in for their biggest challenge of the season on Saturday night when they welcome the Bruins to town.

 Boston, through 11 games, sits at the top of the NHL with a 10-1-0 record after winning seven games in a row.
-The Bruins have scored 4.45 goals per game — also tops in the league — with an offensive attack led by David Pastrnak’s has eight goals and 19 points.
+The Bruins have scored 4.45 goals per game — also tops in the league — with an offensive attack led by David Pastrnak’s eight goals and 19 points.
 A scary thought for the rest of the Atlantic: The Bruins are tearing through opponents so far despite the absence of stud #1 defenseman Charlie McAvoy to start the year.

 While they’re riding a PDO bender, the Bruins’ strong underlying metrics across the board suggest their Atlantic Division title contention is durable and will be a problem to contend with for the Leafs all season.